DualBorn/ticket-app-react/README.md

 # TicketApp - React Implementation

 A modern, responsive ticket management web application built with React, TypeScript, and Tailwind CSS.
-This is the React implementation of a multi-framework ticket management system.
+This implementation features a clean, DRY architecture with reusable components and comprehensive functionality.

 ## 🚀 Features